-Title 1 Scope and Application R3-1.1 This Chapter provides the ongoing obligations for all CSPs.
-Title 2 General Requirements R3-2.1 The CSP shall, at all times, have adequate business organisation, systems, resources, experience and expertise to act as a CSP.
-R3-2.2 The CSP shall take reasonable steps to ensure continuous and reliable regularity in the performance of its services.
-To this end, the CSP shall employ systems, resources and procedures that are appropriate and proportionate to the nature, scale and complexity of its business.
-R3-2.3 The CSP shall co-operate fully with any inspection or other enquiry, or compliance testing carried out by the MFSA or an inspector acting on its behalf.
-R3-2.4 The CSP shall maintain sufficient records to be able to demonstrate compliance with the conditions of its Authorisation and with all applicable requirements prescribed by the Act as well as the regulations and rules issued thereunder.
-In this regard a CSP shall conduct sufficient monitoring and regular reviews, including independent audits if necessary.
-R3-2.5 Pursuant to R3-2.4, such records shall be kept available for inspection by MFSA, for at least five years from the date of the termination of services.
-Provided that the Authority may request that such records are kept for a period of up to seven years from the date of the termination of services.
+- R3-2.1 The CSP shall, at all times, have adequate business organisation, systems, resources, experience and expertise to act as a CSP. - R3-2.2 The CSP shall take reasonable steps to ensure continuous and reliable regularity in the performance of its services.
+To this end, the CSP shall employ systems, resources and procedures that are appropriate and proportionate to the nature, scale and complexity of its business. - R3-2.3 The CSP shall co-operate fully with any inspection or other enquiry, or compliance testing carried out by the MFSA or an inspector acting on its behalf. - R3-2.4 The CSP shall maintain sufficient records to be able to demonstrate compliance with the conditions of its Authorisation and with all applicable requirements prescribed by the Act as well as the Regulations and rules issued thereunder.
+In this regard a CSP shall conduct sufficient monitoring and regular reviews, including independent audits if necessary. - R3-2.5 Pursuant to R3-2.4, such records shall be kept available for inspection by the MFSA, for at least five years from the date of the termination of services.

+Provided that the Authority may request that such records are kept for a period of up to ten years from the date of the termination of services.